ManuelRausch/StatConfR/paper.md

 ---
-title: 'statConfR: An R Package for Static Models of Decision Confidence and Measures of Metacognition'
+title: 'statConfR: An R Package for Static Models of Decision Confidence and Metacognition'
 tags:
 - Cognitive modelling
 - R code